 "Yes.
 My flesh-body will not last much longer.
 I see yours is well."

 Angela laughed mirthlessly and opened her jacket.
 There was a hole just below her collar bone where the sniper's bullet had struck.
-It black smoke lazily curled out from the wound.
+It black smoke curled lazily from the wound.

 "I am as doomed as you."
 Angela stared at the tank.
 "What should I do?"